 Small Groups— Work alongside student leaders to help them grow in learning to lead a small group.
 Model various aspects of leading (welcoming new people, helping members connect and build deeper relationships, facilitating discussions, guiding others in discovering God’s Word, praying and more), Assist student leaders as they take their first steps into leading, Watch to provide valuable feedback as they experience leading, and instill confidence as they take on their group to lead on their own.

 Specialized Focus Group Facilitators— lead students through focused content as God brings awareness to their lives about addictions, wounds, areas of sexual brokenness, financial stewardship, mental health issues, cultural issues and other challenges of our day.
 Help students discover God’s Word, experience community with others, develop skills to grow, and identify resources to continue addressing these important areas of their lives and the lives of others around them.

-Disciple-making— Develop a 3+ me discipleship group through a focused invitation based on Matthew 28:18-19 and II Timothy 2:2.
+Mentoring— Develop mentor relationships through a focused invitation based on Matthew 28:18-19 and II Timothy 2:2.
 Sharpen each other as you learn how to walk by faith, communicate your faith and multiply your faith in a regular rhythm of evangelism together on campus and time in God’s Word.

 CoJourners – CoJourner principles work effectively with friends or strangers, with students or adults.
 As a CoJourner you’ll learn to come along side others on their spiritual journey serving in the following roles… Explorer: Discovering insights into others’ spiritual lives.
 Guide: Showing others how to come to Christ.
 Builder: Helping others move beyond their issues or obstacles.
 Mentor: Encouraging others to continue on in their spiritual journey.